carlospmo/InteroperabilityFortranC/README.md

 ### Version 2.
 Shared libraries generated from MATLAB

-In this case, the shared library is generated directly from *MATLAB*
+In this case, the shared library is generated directly from a *MATLAB* code for a *Model Predictive Controller*, the file [mi_MPC.so](./initial_tests/version2/mi_MPC.so) is the shared library generated in *Unix*, and the file [mpcmoveCodeGeneration_types.h](./initial_tests/version2/mpcmoveCodeGeneration_types.h) is the header file where the data types used in the procedure are declared.
+To inspect the symbols of the shared library and obtain useful information, such as the name of the procedure, one can run the command in *Unix* `nm -D mi_MPC.so`.
+In *Windows* the program [Dependency Walker](https://www.dependencywalker.com/) can be used for the same purpose.